salihmarangoz/dawn_ik/README.md

 ### Code Generation

 **BE CAREFUL:** MAKE SURE JOINTS DONT HAVE EXTRA POSITION LIMITS.
 SOME CONFIGURATIONS LIMIT JOINT POSITIONS BETWEEN [-PI,+PI] FOR MORE STABLE MOVEIT SOLUTIONS.
 (See horti_model repository's salih_marangoz_thesis branch as an example and check the README.md)

+**ALSO:** For experiments, we disable head arm's collision in general.
+But this intervenes with the ACM.
+We recommend enabling all collisions (see horti_macro.xacro -> `experiment` property)

 Make sure the robot description is loaded. (if the fake/sim is running then it is probably loaded).
 Re-compile the project after this step.